jsim91/FCSimple/README.md

 fcs_join()
 ```

 as input.
 Analysis outputs will be joined to this object as new list entries.
+Tested in and developed with the Windows 10 operating system.